Sébastien Ogier: Other

 After a test in August, he competed in the DTM round at the Red Bull Ring in a Mercedes-AMG C63, finishing 12th in Race 1 and 17th in Race 2.

 Personal life

 Ogier is married to German television presenter Andrea Kaiser.
 Their son Tim was born on 13 June 2016.

-In 2021 he donated $10,000 of his winnings from the 2021 Safari Rally to each of two charities, the Nakuru Children's Project which focuses on children's education in Kenya and the Ol Pejeta Conservancy which protects Kenyan wildlife.
+Since 2014, Sébastien Ogier has been a patron for Make-A-Wish Foundation in France, a charity granting wishes for children with critical illnesses.
+In 2021 he also donated €10,000 of his winnings from the 2021 Safari Rally to each of two charities, the Nakuru Children's Project which focuses on children's education in Kenya and the Ol Pejeta Conservancy which protects Kenyan wildlife.